redpesk-labs/red-pak/docs/5-Config-yaml-files-good-practices.md

 | `Devfs` | **new dev on `mount`** | current node/children | no |
 | `Lock` | **take a lock on `mount`** | current node/children | no |

-### Hierarchical contraints
+### Export hierarchical constraints

-The hierarchical contraints for exports are quite simple.
-All redundant mounts are ignored by red-pak.
+The hierarchical constraints for exports are quite simple.
+All redundant mounts are ignored by redpak.
 That is to say, a child cannot mount anything at the same destination.

 Thus, a child should never have a same destination mount path in its configuration. `redconf mergeconfig` can help to check such information.
 See [link_name]({% chapter_link redpak.usage-guide %}) for more detail.